-GOAL #1: Walk 100 feet or more with walker or crutches.GOAL #2: You will get dressed in your own clothes today.GOAL #3: You will get up and sit in a bedside chair for your meals.GOAL #4: You will be out of bed to the bathroom with assistance.
+GOAL #1: Walk 100 feet or more with walker or crutches.

+GOAL #2: You will work on dressing techniques.

+GOAL #3: You will get up and sit in a bedside chair for your meals.

+GOAL #4: You will be out of bed to the bathroom with assistance.

-Activity Follow hip precautions with all your movements in or out of bed.
-Do your exercises twice an hour while you are awake (exercises 1, 2 and 3, Section 4).
+Activity Do your exercises every hour while you are awake (exercises 1, 2 and 3, Section 4).
 Physical therapy is twice today to practice exercises, transfer techniques and walking.
-It is important to understand and practice the hip precautions.
+It is important to work on regaining your knee range of motion.
 Occupational therapy will also take place today to assist you in the activities of daily living.
-You can expect to have your dressing changed and the drain removed today or tomorrow.
+You can expect to have your dressing changed today or tomorrow.
 Pain Management Typically, you will continue to manage your pain with the PCA pump.
 Oral medications may also be used to ensure you do not have breakthrough pain when your PCA is discontinued.
+Ice therapy (cryotherapy) will usually be used to also help manage your pain and swelling.
 Blood Clot Prevention Blood thinners and stockings continue to help prevent blood clots.
 Foot pumps or sequential compression device (SCDs).
 Ankle pump exercises hourly can improve lower leg circulation.
-Breathing • Use your incentive spirometer every two hours as deep breathing is important to help reduce the risk of pneumonia.
+Breathing Use your incentive spirometer every hour as deep breathing is important to help reduce the risk of pneumonia.
+Diet You will be on your regular or specified diet.